ridoweb/blog.bkp33/_posts/2022-09-18-the-iot-pattern.md

     }
 }
 ```
-The abstract class includes tw protected members to configure its behavior:
+The abstract class includes two protected members to configure its behavior:

 - TopicPattern.
 To configure the topic to publish to.
 - Retained.
 If the message should published with the retain flag.